ShinySyntax/LogisticM/readme.md

  - purchaser: the address of the person who purchased the product

 For each account
- - name: a string representing the name of the user
+ - name: a string representing the name of the user.

+The name is 32-bytes long because it is passed to the storing function as a `bytes32`.

 ## Client side: front end application